 • LCS program in the USA.
 LCS is Austal's biggest single contract and could be cancelled or curtailed by the US Government at any time.
-Austal currently has firm orders for ships up to LCS 28 (vessels up to and including LCS 10 have been delivered thus far) and expects further orders in US fiscal year 2017 and 2018 but these orders are not guaranteed to materialise.
-The US Government has also announced an early curtailment of the LCS version of the small surface combatant programme to be replaced by a FFG(X) program in 2020 which may or may not be based upon the LCS platform.
+Austal currently has firm orders for ships up to LCS 38 (9 LCS Vessels have been delivered thus far with another 10 vessels either in construction or awaiting construction) which will extend the company's production program in the USA until 2025.
+However the US Government has also announced a curtailment of the LCS version of the small surface combatant program, to be replaced by a FFG(X) program in 2020 which may or may not be based upon the LCS platform.
+This means further orders of LCS are unlikely, although it is possible that a modified version of these vessels is sought, either as an intermediate step before FFG(X) or alongside it as a separate program.